 - PACE Center for Girls (PACE)

-- Alternative Schools served 2324 students this past year in 12 programs at 8 locations throughout Collier County (does not include the Ater-School High School Credit Recovery program located at 6 high schools).
+- Alternative Schools served 2028 students this past year in 12 programs, at 8 locations throughout Collier County (does not include the Ater-School High School Credit Recovery program located at 5 high schools).

-- The percent of these high school graduates earning a standard diploma (versus a Certificate of Completion) increased from 81% in 2016 to 87% in 2017, and then to 94% this past year.
+- The percent of these high school graduates earning a standard diploma (versus a Certificate of Completion); increased from 81% in 2016 to 94.5% this past year.